donutrj/heartbreaker/content/Classes/Rangers.md

 + **Level 4:** [[Rangers#Stalker's Flurry|Stalker's Flurry]]
 + **Level 5:** [[Rangers#Shadowy Dodge|Shadowy Dodge]]
 #### Dread Ambusher
 The best defense if a crushing assault.
-If you win [[Combat#Initiative|initiative]], take two turns in the first round of combat.
+If you win [[Rolling Dice#Combat#Initiative|initiative]], take two turns in the first round of combat.
 #### Umbral Stalker
 Your enemies expect to be masters of the darkness; they are weakest when they believe they are strong.
 You have 30' of black-and-white darkvision.
 While in strong shadows, you gain two advantage to remain hidden.
 #### Iron Mind